-Here’s where working with an experienced mobile app development team will do wonders.
+Here’s where working with an experienced MVP development agency will do wonders.
 Speak to your team about organizing a so-called scoping session before they start working on the app.
 The expected result should be agreeing on an MVP – a list of critical features necessary to launch a first working version of the app.

 But what about all those unexpected circumstances that might push you to consider updating your MVP halfway through?
 Before you insist on any changes, keep in mind that they can potentially disrupt the entire development process.
 This may translate to delays and – sometimes – also wasted financial resources.

 Sometimes it’s worth focusing on one platform at the initial phase of your startup.
-There is a whole plethora of successful mobile apps that started only on iOS or Android.
+There is a whole plethora of successful mobile apps that started only on iOS or Android (Instagram is one of them).
 This is likely because market research showed that potential users were using one platform more than the other.
 Speak to your CTO or the software house you’ll be working with – they’ll surely advise you on a solution that is most effective and fitting.